jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/04-sudo/index.md

 ???

-This is good news for when you are learning because it means you are unable to perform many actions that would break things.
+This separation is good news for when you are learning because it means you are unable to perform many actions that would break things.
 Even the person who is "in charge" of the system (that's you in these exercises and on your personal computer) usually has a normal user account.
 This limits the damage that a malicious program can do when it runs on your behalf.